 - threatens physical and emotional health safety.

-- It has a negative impact on victims learning ability.
+- It hurts victims’ learning ability.

 - If continued it can lead the victim to experience isolation. feeling depressed and like no one cares.